Buckeye Partnership Grant Program

 Funding of $5,000-$10,000 is available to Ohio providers and community organizations combating SDOH barriers.
 Preference will be given to statewide SDOH initiatives and programs related to economic stability.
 Applications must submit a proposal for partnership by completing the online submission form.
 Special attention should be given to metrics to support program impact.

-Applications are reviewed and awarded on a quarterly basis and applicants will be notified of a decision via email.
+Applications are reviewed and awarded on a bi-annual basis and applicants will be notified of a decision via email.
 Submit your proposal for partnership by the following:

 Please note that submitting an online application does not guarantee funding.
 Please contact BuckeyeGrants@centene.com with any additional questions.

 Adaptive Sports Program of Ohio (Northeast Ohio) promotes the health and wellness of individuals with physical disabilities, providing competitive and recreational adaptive sport opportunities throughout Ohio.
 The Buckeye Grant will be used toward interscholastic athletic activities for those living with disabilities, including sponsorship of the organization’s Wheelchair Basketball Championship.